ilobko/rawg.rb/README.md

 ### Simple Requests

-These methods return API response as a hash.
-No pagination.
+These methods return a hash containing API response as it is.

 ```ruby
 rawg.all_games(genres: 'indie')